Flood guidance

 Riverside buildings flooded

-Checking your risk of flood
+Checking your flood risk

+Around 5.2million properties are in flood risk areas in the UK3.
 You can check to see if your local area is at risk of flooding by visiting the websites below.

 Monitoring flooding in your area